Crows Nest Station is an underground station, about 25 metres below ground level, located in the Crows Nest residential area.

 Access and entry is via the corner of Clarke Street and Hume Street, and the corner of Pacific Highway and Oxley Street.

-The station is located on the western fringe of the Crows Nest village, between the Pacific Highway and Clarke Lane (eastern side of the Pacific Highway) and Oxley Street, south of Hume Street.
+The station is located on the western fringe of the Crows Nest village, between the Pacific Highway and Clarke Lane (eastern side of the Pacific Highway) and Oxley Street.

 Indicative travel time (from 2024):